wafflescloud/tp/docs/DeveloperGuide.md

 2a.
 The list is empty.
     Use case ends

-3a.
-The given index is invalid.
+2b.
+The given name does not match any animal.
-    3a1.
+    2b1.
 AddressBook shows an error message.
     Use case ends